(60621) 2000 FE8

-' (provisional designation ') is a resonant and binary trans-Neptunian object, approximately 146 km in diameter, located in the outermost region of the Solar System.
-It was discovered on 27 March 2000, by astronomers John Kavelaars, Brett Gladman, Jean-Marc Petit and Matthew Holman at Mauna Kea Observatory on Hawaii.
+' is a resonant and binary trans-Neptunian object, approximately 146 km in diameter, located in the outermost region of the Solar System.
+It was discovered on 27 March 2000, by astronomers JJ Kavelaars, Brett Gladman, Jean-Marc Petit and Matthew Holman at Mauna Kea Observatory on Hawaii.
 This distant object resides in an eccentric orbit and is locked in a 2:5 orbital resonance with Neptune.
 It is known to have a 111-kilometer sized companion, which was discovered in January 2007.

 Orbit

 has an extremely eccentric orbit which crosses the paths of many other trans-Neptunian objects, including almost all of the dwarf planets and dwarf planet candidates.
 As a result, its position alternates between the Kuiper belt and the scattered disc.